GianniMS/Diary-Chatbot/README.md

 ## Chat History
 ### Reading the chat history: <br>
-The chat history displays the chat interactions between the user and the server.
+The chat history displays the chat interactions between the user and the OpenAI API.
 The roles of the sender of each message is stated at the start of the message.
+Scrolling up in the display allows you to see older messages from the chat history

 ### UI buttons: <br>
 **The clear button: <br>**